flybywiresim/docs/docs/beginner-guide/landing.md

     ![ILS lateral deviation marker moving inwards](../assets/beginner-guide/landing/PFD_ILS_deviation_scale.png "ILS lateral deviation marker moving inwards")

+!!! warning "Arming APPR"
+    Using `APPR` also arms the glideslope descent (G/S) and the aircraft will descend as soon as it captures the ILS glideslope signal.
+    Do not descend without ATC clearance and only when directly on the ILS localizer path as only then obstacle clearance is guaranteed.
+    To help with this you can use the `LOC` button first (only localizer capture) and when cleared and on localizer press `APPR`

 - When we are established on the ILS localizer (the lateral `FMA` shows `LOC` in green) we will contact Tower ATC and report that we are established on the ILS localizer (including call sign and runway).

     ![Established on ILS localizer](../assets/beginner-guide/landing/PFD_ND_established.png "Established on ILS localizer")